amediateam/sample-ionic-gulpfile.js/README.md

-# ionic-template-gulpfile.js
+# Gulpfile for Ionic

-A gulpfile I use with Ionic
+_A gulpfile I use with Ionic..._